 This describes what Joab commanded by blowing the trumpet.
-AT: "Then Joab blew the trumpet to call back the army, and the army returned from pursuing Israel" (See: Assumed Knowledge and Implicit Information)
+Alternate translation: "Then Joab blew the trumpet to call back the army, and the army returned from pursuing Israel" (See: Assumed Knowledge and Implicit Information)

 Here "Israel" refers to the Israelite army.
-AT: "returned from pursuing the Israelite army" (See: Synecdoche)
+Alternate translation: "returned from pursuing the Israelite army" (See: Synecdoche)